kevin3314/transformer_pas_analysis/README.md

 # BERT based PAS analysis

-Japanese Predicate Argument Structure (PAS) Analyzer using BERT.
+Japanese Predicate Argument Structure (PAS) Analyzer.

 ## Description

-This project is mainly for Japanese PAS analysis, but provides following other analyses as well.
+This project performs the following analyses in a multi-task manner:

-- Coreference resolution
-- Bridging anaphora resolution
+- Verbal Predicate argument structure Analysis (VPA)
-- Nominal predicate argument structure analysis
+- Nominal Predicate argument structure Analysis (NPA)
+- Bridging Anaphora Resolution (BAR)
+- Coreference Resolution (CR)

-PAS analysis process is as follows:
+The process is as follows:

-1. Apply Juman++ and (BERT)KNP to input text and split into base phrases
+1. Apply Juman++ and KNP to an input text and split the text into base phrases
-2. Extract predicates from base phrases by seeing whether the phrase has "<用言>" feature
+2. Extract predicates from base phrases by seeing whether the phrase has "<用言>" feature, which was tagged by KNP
-3. Split each phrases into subwords using BPE
+3. Split each phrase into subwords using BPE
-4. For each predicate subword, select its arguments
+4. For each predicate subword, select its arguments using BERT

 ## Demo